 By the numbers

-Through the initiatives of LOHF, we hope to streamline connections between caregivers, existing structures, and available resources for youth and children’s behavioral health in Lancaster County.
-True to our osteopathic roots, we support a compassionate, holistic approach.
+Through our initiatives, we seek to streamline connections between caregivers, existing structures, and available resources for youth behavioral health in Lancaster County.
+True to our osteopathic heritage, we support a mindful, holistic approach.

 By the numbers